Chapter 3. The LLDB debugger

 (lldb) quit

-Use LLDB to execute your program during your debugging session.
+Use LLDB to run your program during your debugging session.
 The execution of your program stops when the first breakpoint is reached, when an error occurs, or when the program terminates.
+You can also run the program by using a specific argument.

 Procedure